 - Carotenoids: Yellow.
 It absorbs light in wavelengths that chlorophyll is inefficient at absorbing, such as the blue-green to green wavelengths.

 - Anthocyanin: Red.
-It protects leaves from stress caused by extreme temperatures and attacks from herbivores that may be attracted by green color.
+It protects leaves from stress caused by extreme temperatures and attacks from herbivores that may be attracted by the green color.

 The leaf’s green color is determined by the ratio of the green pigment and the yellow pigment contained in the leaf cell.
-As the number of yellow pigments increases, the color tone changes from blue-green to yellow-green to greenish yellow.
+As the number of yellow pigments increases, the color tone changes from blue-green to yellow-green to greenish-yellow.